davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

     .. index:: %include_noerr

-    Just like %include, but do not generate an error message if the include file cannot be found.
+    Just like :samp:`%include`, but do not generate an error message if the include file cannot be found.

   %rename ``old_name````new_name``